What is H1N1?

 Diarrhoea or vomiting.

 If you and your family practise regular handwashing with Lifebuoy germ protection soap or hand sanitiser, this can help prevent the spread of germs that could cause Swine Flu.

-Don’t give germs a chance
+Medical Practices - Don’t give germs a chance

 Clean your bathroom and kitchen surfaces constantly — and always cover your mouth and nose with a tissue when you cough or sneeze.

 Medical Practices - Get vaccinated

 The fewer people who contract Swine Flu, the more difficult it is for the virus to infect others.

 Top up your vegetables

 Eating plenty of fresh vegetables – especially dark green, red or yellow vegetables which are rich in vitamins and antioxidants - will ensure that your immune system is better able to fight off any potential infections.